Automattic/jetpack/to-test.md

 1. Add the line define( 'JETPACK_PROTECT__API_HOST', '' ); to wp-config.php, breaking the API connection, which should invoke the math puzzle on login.
 1. Try logging in via the bbPress widget.

+### Simple Payment

+We added support on the Customizer to add Simple Payment Buttons as Sidebar Widgets.

+To test:

+**Note**: There was a specific call for testing this feature.
+Refer to p8oabR-ey-p2.

+But here are some steps to give it a try:

+1. Create one or more Payment Buttons on the Post/Page editor.
+2. Open the Customizer on a site with a Professional plan.
+3. Get to 'Widgets' and select a Widget Area.
+4. Click on Add Widget.
+5. Search on the widget panel for Simple Payment.
+6. Select the Simple Payment widget
+7. The Simple Payment Customizer should list the available Payment Buttons, and the Customizer Preview should show the item selected by default.
+All changes should update live on the preview window and the site should only be updated upon publishing.

+To **create a new product**, you'll need to:

+- click on _Add New_
+- fill the form.
+Using an image is optional, but it should open the media library if clicked.

+The widget preview on the customizer should clear out, and display the entered values as they are typed on the form.

+- click _Save_

+The form should close, and the new SP button should be added to the drop down list.
+The customizer preview should show the new SP button.

+- click _Cancel_

+The form should clear and close, and the previously selected SP button should appear on the customizer preview.

+To **edit and existing product**, you'll need to:

+- Select the desired product from the drop down list
+- click on _Edit Selected_

+The form should load the product properties, and the widget preview on the customizer should show the correct product, and update the values as they are edited on the form.

+- click _Save_

+The form should close, preserving the changes on the customizer preview window and the selected item on the product drop down list.

+- click _Cancel_

+The form should clear and close, and the previously selected SP button should appear on the customizer preview.

+To **delete an existing product**, you'll need to:

+- Select the desired product from the drop down list.
+- click on _Edit Selected_

+The form should load the product properties, and the widget preview on the customizer should show the correct product.

+- click _Delete_

+After confirming the action, the selected product should disappear from the product drop down list.
+The first product on the list should be selected, and the customizer preview should reflect this change.

 ### Sitemap

 We fixed the format of the date shown for videos on the video sitemap.